-On March 2, 2021, we announced the initiation of our Phase 2 cosmetic clinical study of BX001.
-The study is a 12-week randomized, single center, double-blind, placebo-controlled trial with 140 individuals with mild-to-moderate acne vulgaris.
-Subjects enrolled are randomized into two cohorts: BX001 or placebo (vehicle) in a 1:1 ratio and will self-administer BX001 or placebo twice daily.
-The key endpoints will evaluate the safety, tolerability and efficacy of BX001.
-Results from the 8-week time point are expected to be available in the third quarter of 2021 and the full analysis including the 12-week time point is expected to be available in the fourth quarter of 2021.
+On October 18, 2021, we announced the results of a Phase 2 clinical study of BX001.
+The study was a 12-week randomized, single center, double-blind, placebocontrolled trial in 140 women with mild-to-moderate acne vulgaris.
+Subjects were randomized into two cohorts: BX001 or placebo in a 1:1 ratio and self-administered BX001 or placebo twice daily.
+Key endpoints from the study evaluated the safety, tolerability and efficacy of BX001.
+BX001 was well-tolerated with no treatment-related adverse events.
+A statistically significant improvement from baseline was observed in appearance of acne-prone skin but no meaningful difference was demonstrated relative to the placebo arm of the Study.
+Following such results we decided not to continue pursuing this program.